vicky1997/mcdust/docs/source/inputoutput.rst

 | :code:`EROSION`: activate erosion as a collision outcome
 | :code:`AUXDATA`: write timestep data

-Comment on uncomment the options in the file based on the setup of the run.
+Comment or uncomment the options with # in the file based on the setup of the run.

 Output
 ++++++

-The output files are of the hdf5 file format with the extension :code:`.h5`.
+The output files are of the HDF5 file format with the extension :code:`.h5`.
 Each snapshot has its own file and can accessed in :code:`outputs/` directory.

-Each data file contains the properties of each representative particle (called as a swarm).
-The properties that are stored in the default version are given below.
+Each data file contains the properties of all representative particles (called as swarms).
+The properties that are stored in the default version are given below:

 | ID number of swarm
 | mass of the representative particle in grams